treebeardtech/nbmake-action/README.md

 ## Getting started

+### Setup a virtual environment

+Using a virtual environment is good practice to ensure project dependencies don't affect each other, and to avoid installing everything as modules with the system python.

+We like

+### Deploying notebooks

 The treebeard command line interface expects a single notebook (for now) called `main.ipynb` and a requirements file.

-1. Clone this repository and install requirements into your python environment, for example using pip or pipenv:
+1. Clone this repository and install requirements into your python virtual environment, for example using pip or pipenv:

 ```
 git clone https://github.com/treebeardtech/hello_treebeard.git && cd hello_treebeard